Mpirigiti Rural Training Center

-In 2016, the center broke ground on its most comprehensive construction project to date: a residential training center located in Kamuli District.
-The multi-purpose facility opened in 2018 and provided an important venue for all Iowa State and Makerere University student and staff activities.
-The center serves as a community training and demonstration center, allowing the programs to better serve the stakeholders in Uganda.
+In 2016, the center broke ground on its most comprehensive construction project to date: a residential training center located in Kamuli District in Eastern Uganda.
+The multi-purpose facility opened in 2018 and serves as a:

-The center would not have been possible without the generous support of several lead donors, in addition to many service-learning alumni and other contributors who respond to a successful crowdfunding campaign through the Iowa State University Foundation.
+The center would not have been possible without the generous support of several lead donors.
+In addition, many service-learning alumni and others contributed through a successful crowdfunding campaign with assistance from the Iowa State University Foundation.

 - Conserving Water